-- PS6.4.1 A development shall be deemed to meet concurrency if there is available capacity in the CSA where the development is located or where available capacity exists in one or more contiguous CSAs, so long as the LOS in the adjacent zone does not exceed 95% of the LOS and the School District does not exceed 100% of capacity on a district-wide basis for the school type.
+- PS6.4.1 A development shall be deemed to meet concurrency if there is available capacity in the Concurrency Service Area (CSA) where the development is located or where available capacity exists in one or more contiguous CSAs, so long as the level of service (LOS) in the adjacent zone does not exceed 95% of the LOS and the School District does not exceed 100% of capacity on a district-wide basis for the school type.
 The evaluation of capacity in the adjacent CSAs will also take into account transportation costs and court-ordered desegregation plans.
 (Added 6/08, Ord.
-08-11) - PS6.4.2 Proportionate share, when used for mitigation, shall be calculated based on the number of elementary, middle and high school students generated by the development at build out.
-As provided for in the adopted Interlocal Agreement, proportionate share shall be calculated based on reasonable methods of estimating cost of school construction, including, but not limited to, the cost of land, equipment and school buses.
-Any Proportionate Share Mitigation must be directed by OCPS to a school capacity improvement identified in the capital improvement schedule in the financially feasible five (5) year district work plan of the District Facilities Work Program, and in the Capital Improvements Element in the Comprehensive Plan of the County and the Orange County Municipalities to maintain financial feasibility based upon the adopted LOS standards.
+08-11) - PS6.4.2 Proportionate share, when used for mitigation, shall be calculated based on the number of elementary, middle, and high school students generated by the development at build out.
+As provided for in the adopted Interlocal Agreement, proportionate share shall be calculated based on reasonable methods of estimating cost of school construction, including, but not limited to, the cost of land, equipment, and school buses.
+Any Proportionate Share Mitigation must be directed by Orange County Public Schools (OCPS) to a school capacity improvement identified in the capital improvement schedule in the financially feasible five (5) year district work plan of the District Facilities Work Program, and in the Capital Improvements Element in the Comprehensive Plan of the County and the Orange County Municipalities to maintain financial feasibility based upon the adopted level of service (LOS) standards.
 If a school capacity improvement does not exist in the District Facilities Work Program, OCPS may, in its sole discretion, add a school capacity improvement to mitigate the impacts from a proposed residential development, so long as the financial feasibility of the District Facilities Work Program can be maintained and so long as the County agrees to amend its Capital Improvements Element to include the new school capacity improvement.
 (Added 06/08, Ord.
-08-11)

-- PS6.4.3 Proportionate Share Mitigation may include payments of money, construction of schools, donations of land, expansion of permanent capacity of existing school campuses, payment of funds necessary to advance schools contained in the ten (10) year DCOP, establishment of charter schools that meet State Requirements for Educational Facilities (SREF) standards, payments into mitigation banks, establishment of an Educational Facilities Benefit District, Community Development District, or other methods identified in the Interlocal Agreement referenced in Policy PS5.1.10 and as may be negotiated between developer and OCPS and, as appropriate, Orange County.
+08-11) - PS6.4.3 Proportionate Share Mitigation may include payments of money, construction of schools, donations of land, expansion of permanent capacity of existing school campuses, payment of funds necessary to advance schools contained in the ten (10) year District Capital Outlay Plan (DCOP), establishment of charter schools that meet State Requirements for Educational Facilities (SREF) standards, payments into mitigation banks, establishment of an Educational Facilities Benefit District, Community Development District, or other methods identified in the Interlocal Agreement referenced in Policy PS5.1.10 and as may be negotiated between developer and Orange County Public Schools (OCPS) and, as appropriate, Orange County.
 (Added 06/08, Ord.
-08-11; Amended 11/17, Ord.
-2017-19) - PS6.4.4 Any of the Proportionate Share options set forth in Policy PS6.4.3 that are utilized by developers as mitigation are eligible for school impact fee credits as provided by Florida Statutes.
+08-11; amended 11/17, Ord.
+17-19) - PS6.4.4 Any of the Proportionate Share options set forth in Policy PS6.4.3 that are utilized by developers as mitigation are eligible for school impact fee credits as provided by Florida Statutes.
 (Added 96/08, Ord.
+08-11)

-08-11) - OBJ PS6.5 Prior to June 1st of each year, OCPS shall coordinate with the County to develop a financially feasible ten (10) year District Capital Outlay Plan (DCOP) for review and approval by the OCPS Board and adoption into the Capital Improvements Element for the County.
+OBJ PS6.5 Prior to June 1st of each year, OCPS shall coordinate with the County to develop a financially feasible ten (10) year District Capital Outlay Plan (DCOP) for review and approval by the OCPS Board and adoption into the Capital Improvements Element for the County.
 (Added 06/08, Ord.
 08-11)